 Irvine is a nice balance between life in a moderately big city and the interesting diversions and culture that come from having a big college student population.
 The thousands of students who arrive on campus every fall will find that Irvine has plenty of amenities and opportunities for them, while residents of Irvine enjoy the lectures, music, art, and economic trickle-down that colleges typically provide.
 "Town and Gown" complement each other in Irvine.

 Irvine is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 The per capita income in Irvine in 2010 was $43,836, which is wealthy relative to California and the nation.
 This equates to an annual income of $175,344 for a family of four.
 However, Irvine contains both very wealthy and poor people as well.